-During the year ended December 31, 2023 an entity co-owned by the Company was awarded a provisional Disproportionately Impacted Area cultivator license in Connecticut.
-The Company recorded an intangible asset of \$3,000 in connection with the cash payment for the cost of the provisional license.
-During the year ended December 31, 2023 the Company acquired a standalone delivery license in Connecticut and recorded an intangible asset of \$200 in connection with the cash payment for the cost of the license.
-The operations in Connecticut are not currently active, as such, no amortization expense has been recorded as of the year ended December 31, 2023.
+In December 2022, an entity co-owned by the Company was awarded a provisional Disproportionately Impacted Area cultivator license in Connecticut, which included the rights to two retail dispensary licenses of which one is operational.
+An intangible asset of \$3,000 was recorded in connection with the cash payment, with 50% allocated to cultivation and 50% to retail.
+Also, in December 2023, the Company acquired a standalone delivery license in Connecticut and recorded an intangible asset of \$200 in connection with the cash payment for the cost of the license.
+The cultivation and delivery operations in Connecticut are not currently active, as such, no amortization expense has been recorded as of December 31, 2024 and 2023.

 Amortization expense is recorded within cost of goods sold and total operating expenses.
-The amount in cost of goods sold for the years ended December 31, 2023 and 2022 was \$16,825 and \$15,907, respectively.
+The amount in cost of goods sold for the years ended December 31, 2024 and 2023 was \$16,577 and \$16,825, respectively.